TheSantacloud/blog/content/posts/GMs are like DJs.md

 - **GMs operate on multiple mediums** - the DJ has the magical domain of sound to master, but a GM has to coordinate between multiple medium such as storytelling, music, lighting, props, minis, terrain, tactics, tracking - this is not to say that the DJs job is simpler, it's just that a good GM is required to be a jack-of-all-trades, but a master of none, while the DJ optimizes for mastery over a specific domain - and within it they can excel at different sub-domain (such as improvisational skills, mixing, etc)
 ## Prep for flexibility - GMing, the DJ-way

 This is absolutely my main takeaway here - **Prep for flexibility**.
 DJs optimize their entire workflow and prep to be able to either press play and "chill" in some moments, and provide themselves with the right tools and agenda to improvise, adapt and make the music flexible to the event at any given moment in time - given everything that's going on.
 This is the main takeaway for me.
-The could fall in love with their sets and just press play, but in so doing - they would be worst DJs for it.
+They *could* fall in love with their sets and **just press play**, but in so doing - **they would be worst DJs for it**.

 I think that this is what [Sly Flourish](https://slyflourish.com/lazydm/) is always trying to say in his (incredible) books [Return of the Lazy Dungeon Master](https://shop.slyflourish.com/products/return-of-the-lazy-dungeon-master), and its supplements (and a lot of other GMs all throughout YouTube).
 In them, he explains on how to prep "Secrets & Clues" - a list of things that the players *might* find, but the nature of them finding out is unknown to you yet.
 This promotes active listening by the GM - and lets the GM "complete" incredible stories that by stitching them **directly** as effect for the PCs actions.